In January, I gave a presentation to the local bar

 the internet and unregulated facilitators to locate parents for their unborn

-child.
 As a result, hopeful

-adoptive parents residing in Maryland faced long waits for a child from Maryland or also resorted to an interstate adoption to build their
+Maryland or also resorted to an interstate adoption to build their

 family.

 Women facing an unplanned pregnancy who want to choose life but are struggling to make ends meet now have even more financial resources available to them in support of an adoption plan.
-In sum, Maryland adoption law now permits an expectant woman making an
+In sum,

 adoption plan to receive assistance with the following types of adoption